 When the potato pieces are dry and scabbed over, it is time to plant them in the holes or trenches that you dug.
 Remember: space them a foot apart if using a trench, to give them enough space to grow without competition.

-Cover the sprouted potatoes with 4 inches of soil – enough to cover the holes or trenches up to the surface of the soil.
+Cover the sprouted potatoes with about 4 inches of soil – enough to cover the holes or trenches up to the surface of the soil.

 Congratulations – you’re on the way to growing your own potatoes!